mr-speedster/DB2Azure/README.md

 - **pyodbc**: A Python DB API 2.0 interface for ODBC databases, used for connecting to SQL Server.
 - **psycopg**: A PostgreSQL database adapter for Python, used for connecting to PostgreSQL.
+- **pymysql**: MySQL database adapter for Python, used for connecting to MySQL.
 - **azure-storage-blob**: Azure SDK for Python, used for uploading files to Azure Blob Storage.